How to Find a Great Immigration Lawyer

 Does the Lawyer Do a Good Job Explaining Your Case and What the Lawyer Will Do to Help?

 Take a good look at any printed materials the lawyer gives you on your first visit.
 Are they glitzy, glossy pieces that look more like advertising than anything useful?
 Or are they designed to acquaint you with the process you’re getting into and the lawyer’s role in it?
-Think about this issue again before you sign the lawyer’s fee agreement, described in the section immediately below.
+Think about this issue again before you sign the lawyer’s fee agreement.
 Being a good salesperson doesn’t necessarily make someone a good lawyer.